axibase/atsd/rule-engine/incoming-webhooks.md

 ## JSON Payload

 The JSON payload is parsed to locate numeric, string, and boolean fields which are added to the message as **tags**.
 The tag name is set from the field path, which is composed from the parent object path, followed by dot `.` and the field's own name.
-Tag names are converted to lower case with non-printable characters such as whitespace replaced with an underscore.
+Tag names are converted to lower case with non-printable characters such as tab or space replaced with an underscore.

 Input document: